 How are Composite Fillings Placed?

-Composite fillings can typically be done or installed in one appointment.
+Tooth filling in Rio Rancho can typically be done or installed in one appointment.
 After numbing the tooth, Dr. Giaquinto will remove decay and other damaged areas.
 Before placing the filling, the new space will be thoroughly cleaned.
 Special medication will be applied to teeth that have decay near the tooth root.
 After this prep work, the composite filling will be placed, shaped and polished, and your tooth will once again have its original shape and function.
 After receiving a composite filling, you are likely to be sensitive to hot and cold for a short while.
 Once your tooth acclimates to the new filling, this sensitivity will go away.
 Dr. Giaquinto or one of our hygienists will provide you with care instructions when the procedure is finished.
-Keeping up good eating habits, regular dental visits and a consistent home dental routine will help extend the life of your fillings.
+Keeping up good eating habits, regular dental visits and a consistent home dental routine will help extend the life of your tooth filling in Albuquerque.